 We treasure our relationships with our students.
 Change is hard and it can be emotionally difficult to say goodbye to students (and their families!) when they transition from Lighthouse School.
 Our caring doesn't stop, but our pattern of interaction must reflect new realities.
 There may be times when intermittent contact, communication, and visits to Lighthouse School are appropriate.
 At the same time, however, we have to help our students to form new relationships with people that are part of their day-to-day life and to accept that we cannot continue to be in their lives as we once were.
 Again, this is not meant to diminish the personal attachments that were formed, but rather to emphasize that part of that relationship was a professional one that must, out of necessity and propriety, change when students and families transition.
-We cannot continue to offer the support to families and students as we once did and team members are prohibited from establishing contact with families or students.
+We cannot continue to offer the support to families and students as we once did and Team Members are prohibited from establishing contact with families or students once students are no longer enrolled at Lighthouse School.